jonboh/declarative_data_pipelines/README.md

 ```
 devpassword
 ```
-Generate the

-### Set the network device for communication between systems
+## Set the network device for communication between systems
 Modify the `net_device` in `flake.nix`.
 You should set this to the network interface in which the Raspberry Pi will be connected.
 Usually it will be  your main ethernet network device.

-### Add your ssh public key to the systems
+## Add your ssh public key to the systems
 Modify `common/configuration.nix` and add your key to the list of authorized ssh keys, for example:
 ```nix
   users.users.admin = {